Many or all companies we feature compensate us. Compensation and editorial

 • Failing to meet payment terms set in your agreement.

 If your lender sends a letter stating it’s reducing or freezing your HELOC limit, you could ask it to reinstate your line of credit if your situation changes.
+If the lender freezes your HELOC because your home value dropped, you might be able to regain access after your equity increases.

-What does a HELOC close out letter look like?
+What does a HELOC close-out letter look like?

-Here’s a sample HELOC close out letter from Chase Bank:
+Here’s a sample HELOC close-out letter from Chase Bank:

 Source: Chase Bank

-Your lender might offer a HELOC close out letter sample document or standardized form you can submit.
+Your lender might offer a HELOC close-out letter sample document or standardized form you can submit.
 It may be available on the lender’s website or via email by request.

 Depending on your bank or lender, you may be able to return it by mail, fax, or in person at a branch.

-A HELOC close out form can vary by lender.
+A HELOC close-out form can vary by lender.
 You can expect to provide the following:

 • HELOC loan number or account number